Thomaston, New York: Road

-One state-owned road travels through Thomaston: Northern Boulevard (NY 25A); Northern Boulevard forms the southern boundary of Thomaston.
+One state-owned road – Northern Boulevard (NY 25A) – travels through Thomaston; Northern Boulevard forms the village's southern boundary, with Lake Success and the Spinney Hill section of Manahsset.

 Other major roads within the village include Colonial Road, East Shore Road, Grace Avenue, and Shoreward Drive.
 A small portion of Middle Neck Road also passes through the village.

 Rail

 Although the Long Island Rail Road's Port Washington Branch passes through the village, there are no stations located within the village.
 The nearest Long Island Rail Road station to the village is Great Neck.

 Part of the LIRR's Manhasset Viaduct is located within the village's boundaries.

 Bus

-Thomaston is served by the n20G, n20H, n21, n25, n26, and n57 bus routes, which are operated by Nassau Inter-County Express (NICE).
-All of these bus routes (excluding the n57) travel through the area via Northern Boulevard and Middle Neck Road.
+Thomaston is served by the n20G, n20H, n20X, n21, n25, n26, and n57 bus routes, which are operated by Nassau Inter-County Express (NICE).
+All of these bus routes (excluding the n20X and n57) travel through the area via Northern Boulevard and Middle Neck Road.

-The n57 bus route briefly passes through the village via.
-Gilchrest Road and Grace Avenue.
+The n20X travels solely travels along Northern Boulevard within the village, while the n57 briefly passes through the village via Gilchrest Road and Grace Avenue.